whipowill/wow-addon-playerbots/README.md

 ![Screenshot](screenshots/bot_roster.png)

-Click the icon next to the bot's name to bring up the control window.
+Click on the bot character, making him your target, to bring up the control window.

 ![Screenshot](screenshots/bot_controls.png)